3 Ways you Might be Acting like a Jerk to Women at Work

 …But here’s the thing.
-There’s more to it than that.
+There’s more to being a good guy at work than that.
 It’s too easy to say, “Well I’m literally not assaulting or raping women in the break room, so I can tap out of this conversation.”

 Unfortunately it’s not that simple.
 Our behavior sits on a spectrum, not on a scale where ‘right’ sits totally separate from ‘wrong.’
 Brad Pitt, for instance, saw Weinstein harass two separate girlfriends over the years and said nothing.
 He’s also spent millions building homes for those affected by hurricanes.